r2barati/TREC23-DL/First Prototype.md

 epochs = 3

 # Break the data into smaller chunks and tokenize them one by one
-chunksize = 1000  # You may adjust this value based on your available memory train_encodings = []
+chunksize = 1000  # Adjust this value based on your available memory train_encodings = []

 start_time = time.time()